NeedForKillTheGame/ndm-adapter/README.md

 ## Features

-* Play demo file in NFK from URL with auto download it into `basenfk/demos/download`
+* Play demo file in NFK by URL `nfkdemo://` with auto download it into `basenfk/demos/download`
 * Play local `*.ndm` files in NFK in a single click
 * Interrupt demo execution by press `ESC` (including inside the game)
+* Connect to a server by URL `nfk://server:port` as a spectator or without by `nfk://server:port/?play`
 * Fullscreen/widescreen with keep aspect ratio in the game

 ![](https://i.imgur.com/k0wxHbr.png)